bmribler/hdf5_plugins/documentation/hdf5-docs/release_specifics/sw_changes_1.8.md

 CMake
 This release includes an adaptation enabling HDF5 builds with CMake.
 This early-stage adaptation is distributed to provide an opportunity for early access and experimentation; the CMake-related files should not be viewed as final and may change before the next release.

-While the initial development effort has been focussed on Microsoft Windows platforms, the HDF5 Library has been successfully built with CMake on Linux and Mac OS X.
+While the initial development effort has been focused on Microsoft Windows platforms, the HDF5 Library has been successfully built with CMake on Linux and Mac OS X.

 See the file CMake.txt in the distributed HDF5 source code (hdf5/release_docs/CMake.txt) for details.